IntelLabs/control-flag/README.md

 - `scripts`: Scripts for pattern mining and scanning for anomalies
 - `quick_start`: Scripts to run quick start tests
 - `github`: Scripts and data for downloading GitHub repos.
-  It also contains pre-processed training data containing patterns mined from 6000 GitHub repositories using C as their primary language.
 - `tests`: unit tests

 ## Install